-In the NLG module we use several approaches to response generation: an information retrieval-based approaches and approach built upon pre-trained language models.
+In the NLG module we use several approaches to response generation: a retrieval-based approach and approach built upon pre-trained language models.
 These techniques provide different answers: the first is more structured, and the second one is based on experience and opinions.
 Therefore, we allow user to choose a generation model from different types: CAM, CTRL, and Snippets (cf. Figure 6-2).